lightPlugins/Vaulty/README.md

 from **Vaulty** instead of the one from Vault.
 Also, generate **the new methods** from the `Economy interface`.
 Here's a quick guide on how to upgrade to Vaulty.

+> [!WARNING]
+> This guide is not intended for economy plugins like lightEconomy or TheNewEconomy.
+> Please refer to the specific tutorial for those.

 First, import **Vaulty** to your project using JitPack

 ```xml